-Think about it like an ‘unemployment check” from your ex-employer, but instead of the payment being a percentage of your pay like the governments unemployment payment paid out over many months, this is 100% pay over the course of 1.5 months.
+Think about it like an ‘unemployment check” from your ex-employer.
+Instead of the payment equaling a percentage of your pay like the government’s unemployment payment paid out over many months, this is 100% pay over the course of 1.5 months.

 Let’s say we are unemployed and collecting government unemployment.
 If we are collecting the government unemployment and then found a job, the unemployment payments would end.
 We are not going to try to collect unemployment after we find our next gig.

 We want to start looking for a job ASAP.
 We don’t have to accept the position, but we want to start looking.
 Don’t let the severance package stipulations affect your job search.
 Assuming that an offer isn’t going to come on day 1 – 15 after the layoff (putting the resume together, interviewing, etc take time) just tell your potential hiring manager towards the offer stage (not the first interview) that you have a vacation planned and need to push out your start date.
 Explain that after you were laid off, you decided you wanted to clear your head and start your new job with a clear mind.
 Explain that you ALREADY have plans to take your family on vacation, hotels books, flights paid, and GUESS WHEN YOU WILL GET BACK?
 When your severance payments from your past employer end.